ConnectingEurope/Context-Broker-Data-Visualisation/doc/tutorials/index.md

 4. Now, the needed images are being downloaded from DockerHub and they will be started after the download.

-5. Ejecute the following command in the terminal:
+5. Execute the following command in the terminal:

     ```bash
     docker ps